desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* The subspace does not exist;
+* the subspace does not exist;
-* The parent section does not exist;
+* the parent section (if specified) does not exist;
-* The creator has no permission to manage sections inside the specified subspace.
+* the creator has no permission to manage sections within the subspace;
+* the provided section name is either empty or blank.

 ## Msg/EditSection
 A section can be edited using the `MsgEditSection`.